Luis Octavio

 Reflection

-AI should make human work better and faster.
 Every asset was designed by a human.
 AI's job in this system was to catch what humans miss at scale — errors, tone drift, misalignment with the brief — before anything reached the client.
-That's a meaningful use of the technology.
 Not replacing judgment; extending it.

-Making work visible changes how it's valued.
 Showing executives what the backlog actually looked like changed how Marketing was perceived internally.
 The work didn't change — the ability to see and measure it did.
-That's a design problem, and it has a design solution.